 What Precautions Should I take While Visiting Peru?

 The Lima Airport will look different that’s for sure.
-Other than that wear a Face Mask, even if you don’t like it.
+Other than that, wear a Face Mask, even if you don’t like it.
 Peru is very far behind the rest of the developed world in terms of medical treatment and facilities.
 Keep a minimum of six feet or 2 meters from everyone, enter a local open air market and be sure to adhere to the above suggestions.
 Peruvians tend to stand most closer to each other than people around the world.
 We also have commercials here suggesting people wash their packaged items with a bleach and water solution before handling the items at home.
+If you do decide to try and fly in or out of Peru, you’ll need negative PCR or (Molecular) test for Covid that’s no older than 72 hour from the time it’s taken.

 What Will Peru Look Like When I Arrive?

-What will look different is the large number of closed businesses, seeing everyone (ok almost everyone) wearing a face-mask or face shield, disco’s may not be open, in fact just today an article came out suggesting Bars and Disco’s may not get the green light to open until 2021.
-Paying for thing’s with a card may be very different from what you’re used to as well.
+What will look different is the large number of closed businesses, seeing everyone (ok almost everyone) wearing a face-mask or face shield, disco’s may not be open, in fact just recently an article came out suggesting Bars and Disco’s may not get the green light to open until 2021.
+Lima Beaches are closed on the weekends, and paying for things with a card may be very different from what you’re used to as well.
 You may have to insert your card in the machine versus the waiter or cashier doing it.
 Your money may even be sprayed with alcohol before it’s picked it up.
 You’ll be required to step on a mat and have your hands sprayed with an alcohol solution before entering a building, and the number of people will be reduced.

 A few examples would be where I buy my gas.
 The store now only allows 5 people to be in the store at any given time.
 Normally there are 5 people in line and another 5-7 shoppers.
 Local buses, taxi’s and restaurants are being reduced to 50% capacity.
 While inter-provincial buses are allowed to run at full capacity following the governments guidelines.